Not All Communication Is Created Equal

 Absolutely not.
 No one believed them.
 And there were three reasons for this:

 - The medical community firmly believed that nothing could withstand gastric acid, an extremely powerful substance, which can eat away at a piece of meat or even dissolve a nail.

 - At the time of the discovery, Robin Warren was a mere pathologist in a Perth hospital and Barry Marshal was completing his residency.
-The case was understood: residents do not cure illnesses affecting 10% of the world population.
+They hadn’t developed the authority to make the case: residents do not cure illnesses affecting 10% of the world population.

 - The place.
 A researcher from Perth is like a doctor from Oregon.
 Science is science, but scientists are humans and they have the same tendency to snobbery as the rest of us.